Founding Company Member in 2005

-Additionally, she has worked with Ryan Heffington, Galen Hooks, Nina McNeely, David Dorfman, Kevin Williamson, Adam Parson, and Mecca Vazie Andrews.
-Other credits include Netflix Original film Mascots from Christopher Guest, American Horror Story, Paul McCartney, Colbie Caillat, Dola, Flula, Hi Fashion, Foster the People tour, Zumba Fitness World Party video game, American Apparel, Samsung, TEDx, Dance Spirit Magazine, the NY Times Best Selling photography book Dancers Among Us, and multiple Star Magic Tours, which included performances at the Lincoln Center & the Shrine Auditorium.
+As a performer, she has worked with Ryan Heffington, Galen Hooks, Nina McNeely, Kathryn Burns, David Dorfman, Adam Parson, and Mecca Vazie Andrews.
+Other credits include Netflix Original film Mascots from Christopher Guest, American Horror Story, Paul McCartney, Colbie Caillat, Foster the People tour, American Apparel, Samsung, & the NY Times Best Selling photography book Dancers Among Us.

-Beyond the stage, Jamila, a director/screenwriter, is currently producing films through her production company The Cutting Room where she has directed 13 critically-acclaimed short dance films and 2 music videos that have garnered international praise. (www.jamilaglass.com/links).
+Beyond the stage, Jamila, a director/screenwriter, is currently producing films through her production company The Cutting Room where she has directed over 15 critically-acclaimed short dance films, a television pilot, and 2 music videos that have garnered international praise, including film screenings in London, Paris and Lebanon.
+Her previous work as a freelance editor includes documentary shorts, national radio commercials, and an award-winning independent television network. (www.jamilaglass.com/links).